Recommendations to optimise life-long health and wellbeing for people born preterm

 The PRISM studies: improving children’s mathematics skills following very preterm birth

 The PRISM team have bought into focus the struggles that those born preterm have at school, particularly with mathematics where working memory, processing speed and symbolism are required.
-Read the full text here
+Click here to read the full text.

 Clayton, S. & Johnson, S., 2017.
 The PRISM studies: improving children’s mathematics skills following very preterm birth– review.
 Infant 13(2) pg 73-76